ARIELLO24/ARIELLO24/README.md

-## Projeto Principal
+## Main Project

-### Projeto 1: Portifolio-24
+### Project 1: Portifolio-24

-- **Descrição**: Um portifolio para demonstrar meus dotes de garoto de programa.
+- **Description**:A portfolio to demonstrate my prostitute skills.
-- **Tecnologias Utilizadas**: HTML, CSS, JavaScript
+- **Technologies Used**: HTML, CSS, JavaScript

 ---

-Obrigado por visitar meu perfil!
+Thank you for visiting my profile!
-Fique à vontade para explorar meus projetos e entrar em contato.
+Feel free to explore my projects and get in touch.